aditya-1310/HumainChain/README.md

 A RESTful API service for logging and managing AI safety incidents.

 ### Deployed API Documentation
+      Change SERVER from Development to Production at live link
 - Access the live API documentation at: https://humainchain-1.onrender.com/api-docs/

 ## Architecture